AdobeDocs/experience-manager-65.en/help/forms/using/install-configure-document-services.md

 ### (Windows only) Configure Acrobat for the PDF Generator service {#configure-acrobat-for-the-pdf-generator-service}

-On Microsoft Windows, the PDF Generator service uses Adobe Acrobat to convert supported file formats to a PDF document.
+On Microsoft® Windows, the PDF Generator service uses Adobe Acrobat to convert supported file formats to a PDF document.
 Perform the following steps to configure Adobe Acrobat for the PDF Generator service:

 1. Open Acrobat and select **[!UICONTROL Edit]**> **[!UICONTROL Preferences]**> **[!UICONTROL Updater]**.
 In Check for updates, deselect **[!UICONTROL Automatically install updates]**, and click **[!UICONTROL OK]**.
 Close Acrobat.
 1. Double-click a PDF document on your system.
 When Acrobat starts for the first time, the dialog boxes for Sign-in, Welcome screen, and EULA appear.
 Dismiss these dialog boxes for all the users configured to use PDF Generator.
 1. Run the PDF Generator utility batch file to configure Acrobat for the PDF Generator service:

-    1. Open [AEM Package Manager](http://localhost:4502/crx/packmgr/index.jsp) and download the `adobe-aemfd-pdfg-common-pkg-[version].zip` file from the package manager.
+    1. Open [AEM Package Manager](http://localhost:4502/crx/packmgr/index.jsp) and download the `adobe-aemfd-pdfg-common-pkg-[version].zip` file from the Package Manager.
     1. Unzip the downloaded .zip file.
 Open the command prompt with administrative privileges.
     1. Navigate to the `[extracted-zip-file]\jcr_root\etc\packages\day\cq60\fd\adobe-aemds-common-pkg-[version]\jcr_root\etc\packages\day\cq60\fd\adobe-aemfd-pdfg-common-pkg-[version]\jcr_root\libs\fd\pdfg\tools\adobe-aemfd-pdfg-utilities-[version]` directory.
 Run the following batch file: